Top Dog Breeds That Do Not Bark Much

 This dog breed is on the quiet side, but they are are quite large specimens.
 Some can even reach up to 150 pounds.
 If space is not an issue, this lovely dog breed requires daily walks but they are calm and gentle giants that make ideal companions.
 While they are not known to bark a lot, some will bark to alert their owners of the presence of an intruder or a strange noise.

-As already mentioned, breeds that bark less or more cannot be generalized.
+Breeds that bark less or more cannot be generalized.
 Each dog comes with its own personality and owners must learn how to discourage barking if they do not want a dog that barks at everything that moves.
 By choosing some dog breeds wisely and with proper training owners may enjoy some peaceful nights and good relationships with their neighbors.

 © 2010 Adrienne Janet Farricelli